XChen601/Personal-Portfolio/README.md

 The projects section showcases a selection of my past projects.
 Each project entry includes a brief description, key features, technologies used, and a link to the github for the project.

 ### Contact
 The contact section provides a convenient way for visitors to get in touch with me.
-It includes my email address and links to my social media profiles, making it easy for potential employers, clients, or collaborators to reach out and connect with me.
-I am always open to new opportunities and collaborations, so feel free to contact me through any of the provided channels.

 ## Technologies Used
 React.js